Dirge

-A dirge (dirige, nenia) is a somber song or lament expressing mourning or grief, such as would be appropriate for performance at a funeral.
+A dirge (dirige, nenia) is a somber song or lament expressing mourning or grief, such as may be appropriate for performance at a funeral.
 Often taking the form of a brief hymn, dirges are typically shorter and less meditative than elegies.
 Dirges are often slow and bear the character of funeral marches.
 Poetic dirges may be dedicated to a specific individual or otherwise thematically refer to death.